-Nuheara’s brilliant wireless IQbuds are clever and clear enough to cut out clutter
+Firmware update for Nuheara's IQbuds adds Custom Tap Touch, cuts wind noise

 While the IQbuds are great for music and phone calls, those looking for music streaming first don’t need to pay $300 for IQbuds — there are plenty of other choices at half the price.
 Noise cancellation and voice augmentation to better hear other people’s speech is why most people will choose hearables in this price bracket.

-We tested the IQbuds for speech enhancement in a wide range of settings, including restaurants, networking meetings, a crowded church, and driving on the highway, In our first few tests we were surprised how clearly we could hear other people both sitting directly across from us in a loud deli and across a meeting room with hard acoustics.
+We tested the IQbuds for speech enhancement in a wide range of settings, including restaurants, networking meetings, a crowded church, and driving on the highway.
+In our first few tests we were surprised how clearly we could hear other people both sitting directly across from us in a loud deli and across a meeting room with hard acoustics.
 The voices weren’t louder, but they very more clear.
 It was the first time in years we heard every speaker introduce themselves at a networking meeting.

 Within about a week we started to forget we even had the IQbuds in our ears.

 The improved ability to understand what other people were saying was dramatic, compared to this reviewer’s normal issues with speech clarity.
 When we ate at the loudest restaurant in town, sitting in the middle, we didn’t have to ask our lunch companion or the waiter to repeat even once.
-Driving on the highway in a SUV we were aware of loud tire noise.
+While driving on the highway in an SUV during out testing, we were aware of the loud tire noise.
 After dialing back the ambient sound setting at the next stop, the noise was much duller and no longer interfered with conversation.

-In the middle of a large church packed with 500-600 people, for the first time ever we heard the directionality of sound, from the choir to the speakers.
+In the middle of a large church packed with 500-600 people, for the first time, we heard the directionality of sound, from the choir to the speakers.
 Loud clapping that begins each service was dramatically reduced.

 Probably the most dramatic improvement was in a home setting, where our incessant need to ask family members to repeat themselves was greatly reduced.
-All in all, Nuheara’s IQbuds ability to improve voice comprehension was superlative, and significantly better than we’d hoped for.
+All in all, Nuheara’s IQbuds ability to improve voice comprehension was superlative and significantly better than we’d hoped for.

 Warranty information

-Nuheara has a limited one-year warranty in the U.S. Nuheara at its option will repair or replace the product or refund the purchase price.Our Take
+Nuheara has a limited one-year warranty in the U.S. Nuheara can opt to repair or replace the product or refund the purchase price.Our Take

 The IQbuds passed every test we threw at them.
-Our primary focus was measuring their ability to help those with moderate hearing loss to understand speech in various settings, and they performed beyond our expectations.
-They also offer impressive music playback and handsfree calling, with battery life that far exceeds their only real competition in the new “hearbles” genre, the Here One.
+Our primary focus was measuring their ability to help those with a moderate hearing loss to understand speech in various settings, and they performed beyond our expectations.
+They also offer impressive music playback and hands-free calling, with battery life that far exceeds their only real competition in the new “hearables” genre, the Here One.

 Is there a better alternative?

-Note: Update: Nuheara has released a firmware update with a new feature, Custom Tap Touch.
-Wind noise reduction is also enhanced.
-We’ve updated the Features and Design and Daily Performance sections with the new details.